Germaine Joplin: Career

 After returning from England, Joplin took up an assistant lectureship in petrology at the University of Sydney.
 She resigned from this position in 1941 when she received a full time Linnean Macleay Research Fellowship to research the geology of the Cooma district.
-In 1945 she returned to lecturing in igneous and metamorphic petrology, publishing studies of granites at Hartley, the skarns at Ben Bullen and metamorphic rocks around Albury.
+In 1945 she returned to lecturing on igneous and metamorphic petrology, publishing studies of granites at Hartley, the skarns at Ben Bullen and metamorphic rocks around Albury.
 She took a D.Sc. from the University of Sydney in 1950 for her thesis 'On the question of interaction between primary granitic and primary basaltic magma under varying tectonic conditions'.
 Simultaneous to her teaching and research, Joplin was taking night classes to earn a B.A and a Diploma in Social Studies from the University of Sydney in 1950.
 After graduation, she left geology and the university for a time to join the NSW Society of Crippled Children as a social worker.

 In 1951 Joplin moved to Canberra and worked for the Bureau of Mineral Resources for a year, before commencing a permanent research position as a Fellow in the recently established Department of Geophysics at the Australian National University.
 Joplin was the first academic appointed by J. C. Jaegar who had been tasked with setting up the Department of Geophysics.
 This was her first permanent position, and the beginning of a long career at the Australian National University.
 She was appointed to Fellow of the governing body of University House, a residential college, in 1953, and served on the University Council between 1969 and 1975.
 Joplin also served as Divisional chair of the Canberra branch of the Geological Society of Australia in 1955, ran the Standing Committee on Collection and Recording of Chemical Analyses of Australian Rocks from 1964 to 1969, and was a foundation member of the Geological Society of Australia Specialist Group in Geochemistry, Mineralogy and Petrology.

 Joplin's principal works were three critical compilations of analytical data on Australian rocks, commenced during her short time with the Bureau of Mineral Resources and published in their Bulletin series, plus two petrology monographs and a book for high school readers.
 A Petrology of Australian Igneous Rocks (1964; 2nd Ed.
 1968; 3rd Ed.
 1971) was also published in New York and later A Petrology of Australian Metamorphic Rocks (Sydney, 1968) was published.
 Finding the Age of Rocks (Sydney, 1972) was written in collaboration with John Richards and Christine Joplin.